 Every solution provided to the system should follow best practices not only from the generally accepted principles but also considering that the system supports so much more than the project you (or me in the case) are developing.
 The Magento technical vision is an excellent example of this.
 Taking this into account, I rebuilt my first adjustments to the Adobe Stock Integration project with the help of community engineers.
 I started a long and exciting journey to the professional contribution level.
 I was not alone during it and had a chance to communicate with talented, experienced developers, and maintainers.

-In Autumn, the preparation for the initial GO-LIVE was in full swing.
+In autumn, preparation for the initial GO-LIVE was in full swing.
 New functionality such as image license, image uploading, and saving additional information from the Adobe Stock Service was under construction.
 We were fortunate in our timing.
 We were developing a complex system, but we were able to readily make use of recently approved technical standards by Magento.
 The timing allowed us to be compatible with the newest Magento releases even before the official GA (General Availability); significant because any backward compatibility issues could have dramatically impacted development customizations.

 The Magento_AdobeIms module is responsible for authentication to Adobe services.